kaibohu/kaibohu.github.io/_pages/research.md

  - **Geometry, topology, PDEs, and physics on graphs**:  The broad idea is to discretize continuous theories on graphs or networks.
 Finite Element Exterior Calculus (in the narrow sense) is a special case on triangulation.
 In fact, for differential forms, Finite Element Exterior Calculus and graph (co)homology and Hodge-Laplacian share many common definitions and properties.
 Other problems include random graphs and phase transition (statistical topology) and topological/geometric data analysis etc.

-Although my perspective on these topics continually evolves, I maintain a consistent interest in investigating continuous and discrete structures, and using them to design reliable, efficient, and high-fidelity numerical methods.
+Although my perspective on these topics continually evolves, I maintain a consistent interest in investigating continuous and discrete structures,  using them to design reliable, efficient, and high-fidelity numerical methods, and investigating the interactions between numerical analysis (finite elements) and other areas.